Located in Madison, Florida

 Madison Blue Spring State Park is only 11 miles northeast of Hammerly Place.
 This crystal clear, first magnitude spring is a popular spot for swimming and cave diving.
 Voted the #1 swimming hole in the country by USA Today, Madison Blue Spring is a family favorite destination and a fantastic place to spend the day.

 At Hammerly Place you will find beautiful four acre estates.
 Some of the lots are heavily wooded in oaks, pines and other hardwood trees.
-While other lots are completely cleared in pasture grass.
 The perimeter of each parcel has been cut.
-Each property is located on a county maintained dirt road and electricity is available to the front of each parcel.
+Each property is located on a county maintained dirt road or private easement road.
+Electricity is available to the properties.
 There is no requirement or timetable to build.
 However when you decide to build it must be 1,200 square feet or larger.
 Modular homes and mobile homes are allowed providing they meet the minimum square footage and are new.
-Farm animals are permitted.
+Farm animals are permitted except for pigs.

 Madison Blue Spring State Park is only 11 miles away.

 Automatic, Non-Qualifying Owner Financing Available with NO Prepayment Penalties:

 Right to Call: This means that at the end of the specified time period the seller has the option to require any remaining balance of the loan to be paid off in full.
 One reason lenders have provisions like this in their loans is to protect the lender in the event of large interest rate increase over the years in the market place.
 For example, the seller made it easy for people to own this land because of the easy terms available.
 If in ten years the market interest rate is 18% it would be a very bad arrangement for the seller to be locked in at 8.9%.
 They would want to invest their money at the market rate of interest.